-Emergency notifications are sent to all VCOM Auburn campus active email addresses, Employee and student cellular phones, and college-provided cellular phones.
-Students and employees are required to participate in this system and their email address and cellular phone information is automatically entered into the system upon matriculation or hire.
+Emergency notifications are sent to all VCOM Auburn Campus active email addresses, Employee and student cellular phones, and college-provided cellular phones.
+Students and employees are required to participate in this system and their email address and cellular phone information will be automatically entered into the system upon matriculation or hire.